 To advance the vision for the Rocky View Technology Park, Kineticor has submitted an Area Structure Plan (ASP) to Rocky View County.
 This is a key step in the planning process and outlines how the site could be developed over time.

 The proposed ASP covers approximately 1,120 acres of land located directly north of Highway 566 and west of Range Road 281.
-These lands are ideally located in Rocky View County, with direct access to Highway 566 and adjacent to three 240 kV electrical transmission lines—making the site well-suited for large-scale technology infrastructure.
+These lands are ideally located in Rocky View County, with direct access to Highway 566 and adjacent to 240 kV electrical transmission lines—making the site well-suited for large-scale technology infrastructure.

 NEWS + UPDATES